 So why do we do all of this?

 We all care about the bottom line.
 Put simply, the return on investment for energy efficiency can be significant.
 In most cases I've seen, there's just a two-to three-year payback period on energy-related projects.
-Ultimately, we've been able to save an astounding 20 million kWh in energy, but also more than $3 million through Save on Energy incentives, which makes the case for energy efficiency investment even stronger.
+Ultimately, we've been able to save an astounding 20 million kWh in energy, but also with Save on Energy incentives, which makes the case for energy efficiency investment even stronger.

 In addition to energy savings, though, there are also operational savings.
 Becoming more energy efficient often means less equipment maintenance and downtime overall.
 Take high-efficiency rooftop units as an example.
 By planning ahead, we can replace equipment for 20 per cent less than we would if it were an emergency replacement.